AlaskaAirlines/AuroInstall/README.md

 The Auro web component ecosystem is comprised of numerous npm packages, each maintained and versioned independently.
 While this modular structure offers flexibility, it can be challenging for developers to manage installations and maintain consistent versions across projects. `@aurodesignsystem/installkit` addresses these challenges by providing a streamlined solution:

 - **Single Installation**: One command to install all core Auro packages.
-- **Version Compatibility**: Packages included in AuroKit are pre-validated by the Auro team to ensure seamless compatibility.
+- **Version Compatibility**: Packages included in Auro Install Kit are pre-validated by the Auro team to ensure seamless compatibility.
 - **Simplified Updates**: Use `npm update` to apply patch updates automatically.

 ## Features